jdan/thatjdanisso.cool/articles/2021-03-13-is-this-true.md

 Then you know the function will not return true.
 Many of our programs above looped forever.
 You can do anything.

-> But... you... you can't do that.
+> But... you can't determine if an arbitrary program will halt.

 I just did.
 Thank you.

 > That's not possible.
-You cannot determine if an arbitrary program will halt.
 You can't just _do that_.

 > Hello?